-As part of our continued focus on sustainability, the Board has added oversight of our sustainability strategies and performance to the charter of the Board's Nominating and Corporate Governance Committee.
-Our 2017 Annual Report outlines our approach to sustainability, and notes that in 2017 we made the CDP Climate A list for the fourth year in a row and achieved CDP A list status for both Water and Supplier Engagement for the first time.
-The 2017 Annual Report also highlights our continued efforts to support our Good Agricultural Practices program.
+As part of our continued focus on sustainability, the Board in 2018 added oversight of our sustainability strategies and performance to the charter of the Board's Nominating and Corporate Governance Committee.
+Our 2018 Annual Report reviews how we have refined our sustainability strategy to align with societal expectations.
+In 2018, we made the CDP Climate A list for the fifth year in a row and also earned a place on CDP's Supplier Engagement leader board for the second consecutive year.
+The Company also improved its ranking in the 2018 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.